monkybrain/transunify/README.md

 **Trans**codes **uni**code source files into valid CoffeeScript/JavaScript.

-Possibly also other languages such as Python.
+Possibly also other languages such as Python (untested).

 ## Usage
 Simple as can be...